Workers Are Falling Ill, Even Dying, After Making Kitchen Countertops

 More cases have been found in Texas.
 And in 2018, public health workers identified a 38-year old Hispanic man with silicosis in Washington who fabricated countertops.
 "He is facing serious health issues and is being considered for a lung transplant," according to Washington State Department of Labor & Industries.

-None of this surprises David Michaels, an epidemiologist at George Washington University who used to run OSHA, a safety agency within the Department of Labor.
-In 2015, he says, OSHA issued a "Hazard Alert" warning of a significant exposure risk for workers who manufacture natural and artificial stone countertops.
+None of this surprises David Michaels, an epidemiologist at George Washington University who used to run the Occupational Safety and Health Administration, a safety agency within the Department of Labor.
+In 2015, he says, OSHA issued a "hazard alert" warning of a significant exposure risk for workers who manufacture natural and artificial stone countertops.

 "We knew we'd see more cases," says Michaels.
 "It's disappointing that OSHA hasn't done anything to stop these cases from occurring.
 These cases were predictable, and they were preventable."

 Prevention basically comes down to controlling the dust.
-Stone cutting businesses can choose from a variety of proven methods, ranging from working with stone while it's wet to using vacuum or filtration systems that remove dust from the air.
+Stone cutting businesses can choose from a variety of proven methods ranging from working with stone while it's wet to using vacuum or filtration systems that remove dust from the air.

 In 2016, OSHA issued new workplace limits on how much silica could be in the air.
 This controversial new rule reduced the permissible exposure level to half of what it had been.
 Safety experts hailed the new, tighter limit as an important step forward; the previous regulations had been based on decades-old science, they said.
 But many industry groups opposed it.